OdinsEye29/ATM-Management-System-master/README.md

 Frames and Options
 LoginFrame

-login: Log in using Customer ID and PIN.
+'login: Log in using Customer ID and PIN.
-register: Register a new customer account.
+'register: Register a new customer account.
-Exit: Exit the program.
+'Exit: Exit the program.
-RegisterFrame
+'RegisterFrame

 accept: Create a new customer account with a chosen name and PIN.
 back: Return to the LoginFrame.